 What what happened next to these Renaissance traders.

 The ‘just’ price they fixed tended to be a monopolistic price collectively determined by representatives of the very subjects to whom it was prescribed.
-In view of the enormous profits it guaranteed, no one believed that it was just in the commonly accepted sense of the word, nor that it guaranteed only an honorable gain.
+In view of the enormous profits it guaranteed, no one believed that it was just in the commonly accepted sense of the word, nor that it ensured only an honorable gain.

-So as we can see people often are thinking of themselves when it comes to trading and business.
-If you assume anything else you will be burned, not in a medieval way mind you, but by a business partner.
+So as we can see, people often are thinking of themselves when it comes to trading and business.
+If you assume anything else, you will be burned, not in a medieval way, mind you, but by a business partner.

 I think the above story of the Florentine traders illustrates this point well.
 This rest of this post will be more an economic sermon than the history of economics thought.